aditya-shah73/YourSQLBank/README.txt

 Users:

-1. Simply run the DDL.sql, DML.sql and the DCL.sql in that order to set up the database with synthetic data.
+1. Simply run the DDL.sql first, then DML.sql and lastly the DCL.sql in that order to set up the database with synthetic data.
+!!!!
+You might have to change the password

+2A.
+Intall IDEA community edition to run the GUI here:

 2. Run this line in the console:
 Put commandline argument here